EU citizens force water debate onto agenda

 "It's rare that we have something this new," Olga Kurpisz, a policy officer at the Commission, said.
 "This is a very new instrument.
 It's an historic experience, which is taking place in the EU.
 It's difficult.
 The outcome is unknown."

-Those who organized the initiative are adamant that water, as "a common good", should be in public hands.
+Those who organised the initiative are adamant that water, as "a common good", should be in public hands.

 "It's hugely threatened by multinationals.
 Multinationals are there to make profit and reimburse shareholders, rather than to satisfy citizen's needs," said Anne-Marie Perret, president of the Right2Water Citizens' Committee.

-Representatives of the private-sector water industry say recognition of the human right to water in EU law would be helpful, but argue privatization is often the most cost-effective way to deliver supplies.
+Representatives of the private-sector water industry say recognition of the human right to water in EU law would be helpful, but argue privatisation is often the most cost-effective way to deliver supplies.

-AquaFed, the International Federation of Private Water Operators, which represents more than 300 companies in 40 countries, quotes Britain as an instance of privatization delivering a critical service cost-efficiently.
+AquaFed, the International Federation of Private Water Operators, which represents more than 300 companies in 40 countries, quotes Britain as an instance of privatisation delivering a critical service cost-efficiently.

 The more than 1.8 million citizens who signed the Right2Water initiative came from across the European Union, but more than half of them were from Germany.